How to Match Your Wedding & Engagement Ring

 There’s a lot of choice out there and you will be wearing these things for the rest of your life so you want to make the right choice.
 Here are our top tips for finding the perfect matching engagement ring and wedding band.

-Be specific with the details
+Be Specific with the Details

 As one of the most popular types of engagement rings, the classic solitaire is designed to accentuate the centre diamond as much as possible.
-For this reason, we’d recommend going for a simple plain band which sits nicely to the diamond, giving it prominence.
+For this reason, we’d recommend going for a simple plain wedding band which sits nicely to the diamond, giving it prominence.
 This adds a nice metal layer to the overall look and keeps the overall feeling clean and minimalistic.

 Bezel Engagement Rings

-The layer of metal surrounding a diamond in this particular setting is also known as a “bezel” which is incredibly useful at keeping the diamond safe.
-Unlike the prong setting, where the centre diamond is clasped firmly between four-six prongs, the bezel has a much more rounded look.
-A wedding ring that similarly contains small diamond(s) set inside the wedding ring compliments the bezel look very nicely,
+The layer of metal surrounding the diamond in this particular setting is also known as a “bezel” which is incredibly useful for keeping the diamond safe.
+Unlike the prong setting, where the centre diamond is clasped firmly between four to six prongs, the bezel has a much more rounded look.
+A wedding ring that also contains small diamonds set inside the wedding ring would compliment the bezel style very nicely.

 Uniquely Shaped Engagement Rings

-Bridal Sets (or Matching Sets)
+Matching Bridal Sets